tollmanz/tollmanz.com/src/posts/2012-05-29-a-fresher-cache-announcement.md

 ---
 layout: post.njk
-title:      "Example Usage and Documentation for the \"A Fresher Cache\" Plugin "
+title: 'Example Usage and Documentation for the "A Fresher Cache" Plugin '
 date: 2012-05-29 12:24:00
 categories: caching
 permalink: /a-fresher-cache-announcement/
 ---